MES Integration and Validation in Life Sciences

 White Paper: Validation Master Plan Outline

+The life sciences MES is a GMP system and therefore subject to validation.
 Your validation plan is the most important piece of an MES validation because it will help you answer questions like, is the interface going to be one way or bidirectional?
-What components of the MES require validation to meet GxP requirements?
-Some components like billing and receipts aren’t necessary to validate for GxP purposes.
+What systems will we interface with?
+Where will the systems and data merge, etc.

-MES integration and validation can be tricky and costly if not planned and executed correctly.
-Although some parts of an MES need little validation, functions that touch the drug product lifecycle are required to be validated in accordance with current GxP guidance if the organization operates in any regulated space.
+MES implementation, integration, and validation can be tricky and costly if not planned and executed correctly.
+Although some parts of an MES need moderate validation, functions that touch the drug product lifecycle are required to be validated in accordance with current GxP guidance if the organization operates in any regulated space.

-Specific situations that require validation and which you might encounter include the following:
+Specific situations that require integration and validation which you might encounter include the following:

 • Sample generation